Omkar-Najan/Cpp-Cdes/C++ notes.md

 ## space complexity
-space complexity of an algorithm quantiies the amount of the time taken by a progea to run as a function of length of the input .
+space complexity of an algorithm quantiies the amount of the time taken by a program to run as a function of length of the input .
 It is directly proprotional to the largest memory your program  acquores at any instance during run time.

 study cases of time complexity from book